jaspector

 Monday through Friday, 8:30 AM to 4:00 PM, subject to office variation

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Cameron County Planning Commission and Cameron County Zoning Office for subdivision, land development, zoning, and floodplain matters before applying.
+Source: Cameron County Planning Commission and Cameron County Zoning Office for subdivision, land development, zoning, and floodplain matters ↗

 County planning page states the county subdivision and land development ordinance applies to all Cameron County municipalities, and the county zoning ordinance applies outside Emporium Borough; Jones permit guidance states county zoning approval is required before UCC building permits outside Emporium.

-Typical processing time is No countywide zoning or SALDO turnaround estimate was clearly posted on the reviewed county pages..
+Building permit processing times in unincorporated Cameron County, PA typically run No countywide zoning or SALDO turnaround estimate was clearly posted on the reviewed county pages..
+Timelines can vary based on project complexity and current department workload.